 – Kala, Oracle of the North.

 (Kay-ah-ky), According to myth the Kaeki are a species of near-human or demi-human created by the Vox, the last of the Ayr, to act as spiritual and practical guides for humanity.
-Physically they are nearly indistinguishable from humans with the exception of monochromatic eyes and the metallic and crystalline patches and ridges which they some develop on their skin as they age.
-The most notable feature of the Kaeki is their ability to see the world not through light and shadow but by perceiving the rays of force and umbras of probability.
+Physically they are nearly indistinguishable from humans with the exception of monochromatic eyes and the metallic and crystalline patches and ridges which some develop on their skin as they age.
+The most notable feature of the Kaeki is their ability to see the world not through light and shadow but by perceiving the rays of force and umbras of probability via sense known as diascience.
 The Kaeki are alternately revered or demonized depending on the culture; seen as holy seers or unnatural aberrations.
 They have extremely long life spans and the eldest Kaeki can live for millennium, outlasting families, cities, and even cultures.

 The quasi-human nature of the Kaeki is a subject of debate among natural philosophers and lorekeepers.
 They are born rarely and seemingly at random to human and Kaeki families alike; a pair of Kaeki is no more apt to produce another Kaeki than any human couple.
 A young Kaeki baby or toddler is almost always seen as simply a blind human, not anything special or notable.
 It’s not until the Kaeki begins to develop their Diascience that the differences become apparent, often in ways inexplicable to their human families and stressful or traumatic for the Kaeki themselves.
 A Kaeki child who begins to perceive their parents choices before they are vocalized, or understand the history of objects older than they are for example, can often play such things off once they understand the reactions such mentions evoke, but a Kaeki who catches glimpse of a dark intellect lurking in the seams between space and time is, at best, rendered mute by terror, and at worst, left haunted and deranged by the experience.